nsmith5/fcos-terraform-tutorial/README.md

-# fcos-terraform-tutorial
+# Fedora CoreOS Terraform tutorial

-A tutorial about using Fedora CoreOS and Terraform together
+_A tutorial about using Fedora CoreOS and Terraform together_